zeeshanmcp12/golang/notes.md

     - because golang knows that main is an entry point.
   - Function inside the function is not allowed.
     - It will throw an error saying "expression is expected and not function"
-    - but in once case, it is allowed: when we assign func to a variable.
+    - but there is a when it is allowed:
+      - when we assign func to a variable.
 See a complete example in [main.go](00practice/main.go)
       - func main(){
       - test := func(){
         - fmt.Println("hello world")